 NCERT Solutions for Class 11 Biology Chapter 11 – Transport in Plants

-Plants transport various substances such as water, minerals, gases, hormones, organic solutes, etc. There are different means of transporting these substances such as diffusion, facilitated diffusion, etc. This brings up the comparison of different transport processes and provides a brief to the concept of the plant-water relation.
+Plants transport various substances such as water, minerals, gases, hormones, organic solutes, etc. There are different means of transporting these substances, such as diffusion, facilitated diffusion, etc. This brings up the comparison of different transport processes and provides a brief of the concept of the plant-water relation.
 Water potential is a concept fundamental to understanding water movement.

-Other important concepts are osmosis, plasmolysis, imbibition, long-distance transport of water, absorption of water by plants.
-The students understand how water travels up till the last leaf where important concepts such as guttation, root pressure, etc are required to be understood.
+Other important concepts are osmosis, plasmolysis, imbibition, long-distance transport of water, and absorption of water by plants.
+The students understand how water travels up to the last leaf, where important concepts such as guttation, root pressure, etc., are required to be understood.

 Key Features of NCERT Solutions for Class 11 Biology Chapter 11 – Transport in Plants

-- Solutions are elucidated in the simplest and interesting pattern
+- Solutions are elucidated in the simplest and most interesting pattern.

 Frequently Asked Questions on NCERT Solutions for Class 11 Biology Chapter 11

-Explain the concept of Osmosis covered in the Chapter 11 of NCERT Solutions for Class 11 Biology.
+Explain the concept of Osmosis covered in Chapter 11 of NCERT Solutions for Class 11 Biology.